 - It has a circular shaped, single chromosome of DNA found within the cytoplasm.

-- The nucleoid of a bacterial cell comprises the chromosome with its associated proteins and RNA.
+- The nucleoid of a bacterial cell comprises the chromosome with its associated proteins.

-- Every bacterial cell has its own plasmids, which are involved in replication, food digestion, etc.
+- Every bacterial cell has its own plasmids, which are involved in some functions like antibiotic resistance.

 - The mode of reproduction process in bacteria is both through sexual and asexual methods.
 Most bacteria rely on binary fission.

-There are several different types of bacteria and the classification of Bacteria are mainly based on their
+There are several different types of bacteria and the classification of Bacteria is mainly based on their

 - Mode of Respiration – Aerobic or Anaerobic.